Policymakers

 intro-innerpages-events-detail

-The future of our economy and the health of our civic institutions depend on the strength of our colleges and universities.
-Public leaders cannot assume that America's colleges and universities properly serve taxpayers and students in the absence of careful oversight.
-Governors can provide leadership to trustees and a vision for public higher education.
-Lawmakers can establish accountability through sound, evidence-based policies.
-ACTA's thoughtful analysis and understanding of best practices can help elected officials and other higher education leaders be effective in their crucial roles.
+Public leaders cannot blindly trust that America’s colleges and universities properly serve taxpayers and students in the absence of careful oversight.
+ACTA’s thoughtful analysis and understanding of best practices can help policymakers and higher education leaders be effective in their crucial roles.

 Work together